 Providing relevant data

 You may choose to provide data to satisfy us of one or more of the statutory criteria (safety criteria, trade criteria, and efficacy criteria) in relation to determining a permit application.
-You are encouraged to review the specific regulatory guidelines page for guidance as to the sorts of information that may be submitted.

 Providing a valid scientific argument